 It is the intention of the Swedish Presidency, together with other Member States and the international Secretariat, to give continued support to the work mentioned and other ongoing activities.

 But continuity does not mean a static approach.
-Together with the CBSS Member States, the Swedish Presidency will explore possibilities to enter into new fields of co-operation in the light of new challenges and problems.
+Together with the CBSS Member States, the Swedish Presidency will explore possibilities to enter into new fields of cooperation in the light of new challenges and opportunities.

 When the CBSS was established in 1992, the political landscape in the Baltic Sea Region was very different.
 During the twenty-five years of CBSS’ existence, a number of changes have taken place.
 New fora for regional cooperation, for example the Northern Dimension and its Partnerships, or the European Union Strategy for the Baltic Sea Region, have been established.
 New topics, for example migration issues and integration, have become more prominent on the agenda for regional co-operation.